BethGriggs/nodejs-in-the-cloud/README.md

 3. Ensure that the `pullPolicy` is set to `IfNotPresent`
 4. Change the `replicaCount` value to `3`

 The `repository` field gives the name of the Docker image to use.
-The `pullPolicy` change tells Kuberentes to use a local Docker image if there is one available rather than always pulling the Docker image from a remote repository.
+The `pullPolicy` change tells Kubernetes to use a local Docker image if there is one available rather than always pulling the Docker image from a remote repository.
 Finally, the `replicaCount` states how many instances to deploy.

 ## 6. Deploying your Application to Kubernetes